Comparisons

 This guide will help you figure out which camp you're in.

-Whether you need a migration agent comes down to two things: how complex your visa type is, and how complicated your personal circumstances are.
+Whether you need a migration agent depends on two variables: how complex your visa type is and how complicated your personal circumstances are.
+There is no legal requirement to use one for any Australian visa, and millions of people apply on their own successfully each year.
 A simple visa with a complicated applicant can be harder than a complex visa with a straightforward one.

 Think of it as a risk spectrum.
 On one end, you have an American applying for an ETA to visit Sydney for a week.
 That's a short online application with near-instant approval for most people.
 On the other end, you have someone from a high-risk country with a previous refusal applying for a partner visa.
 That's months of evidence gathering, legal strategy, and careful presentation.